 Both Belgian and English Darts were played downstairs in the game room for many years.

-Excerpt from Page 124 of The Belgian In Ontario: A History
+Excerpt from Page 124 of The Belgians In Ontario: A History

 The Belgian dartboard is different from the English board.
 Instead of the board marked with a circle divided into radian sections, the type most familiar to Canadians, the Belgian dartboard consists of a series of concentric coloured circles, five in number, and a bull's eye in the middle.
 Each circle is assigned a number of points in value.
 Hitting the bull's eye is worth 50 points.
 The other circles, count from 25 (next to the bull's eye), 20, 15, 10 down to a low value of 5 for hitting the outermost circle.
 The bull's eye is about 2 centimetres in diameter.
 The board is smaller than the English dart board, only about 23 centimetres in diameter.